LRNavin/AutoComments/README.md

 The dataset that we used, is the same dataset used by the Deep Code Comment Generation paper, this is a dataset of more than 500,000 code snippets including comments.
 This also gave us a baseline against which to compare.
-This dataset can be found [here](https://github.com/xing-hu/DeepCom)
+The dataset can be found [here](https://github.com/xing-hu/DeepCom).

 ## :scroll: System Overview
 The pipeline of the system is: